capactio/capact/docs/proposal/20211207-delegated-storage.md

         - The service can also implement watch for external resources (e.g. Kubernetes secrets) and call `createTypeInstances` and `deleteTypeInstances` Hub mutations.
 We may provide Go framework to speed up such development, similarly as we have with Runner concept.

+1. The service is installed inside the cluster.
+As the service manages potentially sensitive data, the access for such service is limited.

+  - It doesn't expose any publicly available API.
+For any communication between Hub and the service, the in-cluster connection is used.
+  - A proper Kubernetes [Network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) configuration need to be applied to limit access to the service.
+  - The service is deployed in restricted namespace, where user cannot have access to.
+The namespace `capact-system` can be used for such deployment, as an override for Helm runner, which currently takes the namespace from the Platform context.
+  - As already mentioned, the recommended way to deploy such service is to use Capact manifests.
+The access to run such Implementations may be restricted to Cluster Admin only with Hub authorization.
+Such Hub authorization will be implemented as a part of [User authentication and authorization](https://github.com/capactio/capact/issues/508) epic.

 1. The service could be implemented using one of the following solutions, or other alternatives:

   - [Dapr secrets](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/)